Xeverous/filter_spirit/doc/filter_spirit_tutorial.md

 Core features of FS syntax are:

 - Being able to name constants.
 No more copy-pasting the same color values - just write `color_money = RGB(213, 159, 15)` and reuse `color_money` whenever you want
 - Being able to name sets of styles.
-Write `x = { SetFontSize 42 SetTextColor black }` and reuse in any block.
+Write `x = { SetFontSize 42 SetTextColor Black }` and reuse in any block.
 - Nesting of blocks.
 This is a very powerful feature allowing to significantly remove duplicate code and override styles for specific items.
 - Querying item prices at generation time. `BaseType $divination(10, 100)` will query poe.ninja or poe.watch for divination cards in [10, 100) chaos range.
 - Semantic analysis of filter code.
 FS implements a parser and compiler that checks for grammar and type errors.
 You can not end up with filters like `BaseType 42`.